AlexeyBoiko/LinqExpr/README.md

 		to: DateTime.Now)
 	.ToList();
 ```
 WhereOverlap - is reusable predicate builder.
-You can applay it to any type of ojects, because WhereOverlap allow to set up serach fields.
+You can applay it to any type of ojects, because WhereOverlap allow to set up search fields.

 ## Built-in reusable queries
 ### WhereOverlap